 - How well is my content reaching consumers on mobile?

 - How efficient are we at acquiring customers through my paid and organic channels?
 Where should I reallocate budget?

-- How well is my content competing on page 1 of Google?
+- How well is my content competing on page one of Google?
 Who am I competing with?

-- How well am I showing up in the top 3 positions on mobile?
+- How well am I showing up in the top three positions on mobile?

 - What is my overall Share of Voice and did it improve?
 Who is edging up and how?